On higher scissors congruence: Preliminaries

-A {\bf (geometric) triangulation} of $P$ is the structure of a simplicial complex on $P$, all simplices being geometric in $X$.
-The following is likely well-known. \begin{prop} Each polytope $P$ has a geometric triangulation.
+A {\bf (geometric) triangulation} of $P$ is the structure of a simplicial complex on $P$, all simplices being geometric in $X$. \begin{prop} Each polytope $P$ has a geometric triangulation.
 For any finite collection of polytopes $\{ P_i \}$, the union $\cup_i P_i$ can be triangulated so that each $P_i$ is a subcomplex. \end{prop}

 \begin{proof} For each $i$, take a finite list of simplices whose union is $P_i$.
 Each face of each of these simplices determines two closed half-spaces in $X$, one pointing to the interior of the simplex and one pointing away.
 Take all possible intersections of the half-spaces arising in this way, including intersections of a half-space and the closure of its own complement, which gives a hyperplane.
 The resulting intersections give a collection of convex polyhedra $\{Q_j\}$ in $X$ of varying dimensions, preserved under taking faces.